About USC Gould

 - WORKSHOPS AND CONFERENCES

-Donald Scotten specializes in business organizational law and business entity governance.
-He teaches Business Organizations, Mergers & Acquisitions, and Introduction to the U.S. Legal System, and is the faculty advisor for the student-run Business Law Society.
-He has served as Vice Dean for Administration since 2016.
+Donald Scotten is vice dean for administration and professor of the practice of law.
+Scotten specializes in business organizational law and business entity governance, and teaches Business Organizations, Mergers & Acquisitions, and Introduction to the U.S. Legal System.

 Scotten is of counsel for Akerman LLP.
 Previously, Scotten was first vice president and senior counsel for Countrywide Home Loans, Inc., and was a senior associate at Howrey LLP.

-Scotten received a BA, cum laude, in Economics and Communications from the University of Pennsylvania and a JD, Order of the Coif, from the College of William & Mary Law School.
-He currently is pursuing an executive LLM in Taxation from New York University.
+Scotten received a BA, cum laude, in Economics and Communications from the University of Pennsylvania; a JD, Order of the Coif, from the College of William & Mary Law School; and an LLM in Taxation from New York University.

 - Business Organizations: A Transactional Planning Perspective, Cognella Academic Publishing (2014).